Edgar-Donk/Electronic-Python/docs/vpython/vpython_working.rst

-Compare this to the output using just the serial plotter, :ref:`Serial Communication` the auto-sizing feature of the plotter creates that jagged plot output, we have two plots that we cannot customize, whereas vpython allows us to show what the plots actually are. later on we shall see how important this can be.
+Compare this to the output using just the serial plotter, :ref:`Serial Communication` the auto-sizing feature of the plotter creates that jagged plot output, we have two plots that we cannot customize, whereas vpython allows us to show what the plots actually are.
+Later on we shall see how important this can be.

 Ardiotech Dial Gauges